DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 used.
 Fate, Health, and Armor Points all return to their maximum.
 Rest Cards return to their full value after a Full Rest.

+### Fatigue

 If you run out of cards before you can successfully take a Rest, you suffer one level of *Fatigue*.
-Reshuffle your deck and draw all Checks with the Lower Hand.
-Each time you need to reshuffle your deck in this way adds another level of Fatigue.
-If you were to suffer a fourth level of Fatigue, you are Knocked Out instead.
 This signifies your character running out of Stamina during a long day.
+Consult the list below for the consequences at each level of fatigue.

+1. Lower hand (1) on saves.
+2. Lower hand (1) on all checks.
+3. Movement halved and Fate Cards cannot be used to gain Upper Hand.
+4. PP expenditure requirements doubled.
+5. Knocked Out

 ### Discard Powers